Customary Marriage

 Negotiation and celebration are integral parts of customary marriages.
 The marriage must be negotiated and celebrated following the traditional customs of the couple’s communities.
 This typically involves discussions and agreements between the bride’s family and the families of the prospective spouses, highlighting respect for cultural practices.

-Lobola, or bride price, is a traditional practice that forms part of these negotiations.
+Lobola, or bride price, is a traditional practice that forms part of lobola negotiations.
 Celebrating the marriage is essential, emphasizing the joy and communal support associated with the union.

 The payment of lobolo is not a specific requirement in terms of the Act, but it is considered to be part of practice when concluding a customary marriage.